DNS CAA Record Explained — Certificate Authority Authorization

 The issuewild tag controls which CAs may issue wildcard certificates (e.g., *.example.com):

 example.com.
 3600 CAA 0 issuewild "digicert.com"If no issuewild records exist, CAs fall back to checking issue records for wildcard authorization.
-Once you add any issuewild record, only the CAs listed in issuewild records can issue wildcards — the issue records no longer apply to wildcard requests.
+Once you add any issuewild record, compliant public CAs not listed in issuewild must refuse wildcard requests — the issue records no longer apply to wildcard requests.

 A common pattern is to allow one CA for standard certificates and a different (or no) CA for wildcards: